fongandrew/hydeout/membership.md

 If this is not available in your region, please see below for information how to pay via bank transfer.

+> 👩🏿‍🎓 If you register with a student membership, please send proof of your enrollment status (e.g., photo of student ID, letter from supervisor, institutional certificate, etc.) to [treasurer@isbarch.org](mailto:treasurer@isbarch.org).

 #### Via Paypal

 To pay for membership via PayPal please select the corresponding membership type from the drop down menu below, and press the **Pay Now** button to enter your payment details with PayPal.